anchore/anchore-charts/stable/enterprise/README.md

 ### Scaling Individual Services

-Anchore Enterprise services can be scaled by adjusting replica counts.
+Anchore Enterprise services can be scaled by adjusting replica counts:

-To set a specific number of service containers:

 ```yaml
 analyzer: